nss-nighclass-projects/modern_frameworks-gp-pinterest/README.md

 # Pinterest- React

-Your team has been tasked with creating pinterest.
-If you live under a rock and have never used pinterest before go figure out what it does.
-TLDR; users create boards and can pin urls to the boards
+Your team has been tasked with recreating pinterest.

+TLDR: users create boards and can pin urls to the boards

 ## Requirements
 * Clean code - single responsibility principle